FennStatistics/CAMtools_documentation/docs/CAM-App.md

 ---

 **Central aim**:
-Compute several variants (in total 6 variants) of average valences over group of concepts:
+Compute several variants (in total 6 variants) of average valences over group of concepts, whereby "X" is a placeholder for your choosen concept:

 - mean_1_X, mean_2_X: compute the mean valence over the neighborhood of order 1 / 2 with no adjustments
 - mean_1_dashed_X, mean_2_dashed_X: compute the mean valence over the neighborhood of order 1 / 2 with adjustment for dashed lines if connected to positive concepts (see picture, explanation below)